QuantumEntangledAndy/Witchcrafted/README.rst

 - MonoBehaviour (and all other types that you have the typetree of)

-Seems like other assets are on the roadmap and once UnityPy has other capabilities I see if I can update.
+Seems like other assets are on the roadmap and once UnityPy has other capabilities I will see if I can update.
 Or you can PR it you know.